CELPIP Speaking Task 2: Personal Experience Template

 Mistakes That Cap Task 2 Scores

 The most useful CELPIP Speaking Task 2 tips start with what to stop doing.
-Three mistakes consistently cap Task 2 scores: rambling without a clear arc, drifting into the present tense, and remaining abstract without concrete detail.
+Three mistakes consistently cap Task 2 scores: rambling with no clear arc, drifting into the present tense, and staying abstract with no concrete detail.

 1. Rambling with no arc